Munis Dundar

-Munis Dundar ("Dündar" in Turkish) is a professor of Medical Genetics and Head of the Medical Genetics Department at Erciyes University, Kayseri, Turkey.
-He is founder and head of the Medical Genetics Department at Erciyes University and has carried out various administrative tasks since 1996.
+Munis Dundar ("Dündar" in Turkish) is a professor of Medical Genetics and head of the Medical Genetics Department at Erciyes University, Kayseri, Turkey.
+He is founder of Erciyes University Medical Genetics Department and has carried out various administrative tasks since 1996.
 He defined four genetic syndromes in the medical literature: the “Dundar Syndrome”, “Dundar Acropectoral Syndrome”, “Scoliosis, Blindness and Arachnodactyly Syndrome” and “Multiple Congenital Abnormalities and Mental Retardation Syndrome”.
 He has taken part as project coordinator and assistant investigator in many research projects and has prepared articles published in international journals since 1995.
-He is the president of EBTNA (European Biotechnology Thematic Network Association) and representative from Turkey.
+He is the president of European Biotechnology Thematic Network Association (EBTNA) and representative from Turkey.
 He is also the editor-in-chief of The EuroBiotech Journal.